-For example, if you have outpatient surgery at an independent ambulatory surgery center, you won't owe a copay.
+For example, if you have outpatient eye or GI surgery at an independent ambulatory surgery center, you'll owe a \$150 copay.
 But if the facility is owned by and bills as a hospital, you'll owe a \$250 copay.

-🏲 Important!
-A facility's name isn't always a quide to whether it's owned by a hospital.
+- Important!
+A facility's name isn't always a guide to whether it's owned by a hospital.
 A walk-in clinic that calls itself an urgent care center may bill as a hospital emergency room or a medical practice, instead of as an urgent care center.
 Before you use a facility, you may want to ask how your visit will be billed.
-How your visit is billed determines how much you owe.

-Find non-hospital-owned facilities in Massachusetts at unicaremass.com
+How your visit is billed determines how much you owe. - Find non-hospital-owned facilities in Massachusetts at unicaremass.com